junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "What did you do to him, you son of a bitch?!"
 Dean roars at Lucifer, running to Cas, kneeling beside him to see how bad it is.

 Cas has one hand on the floor holding himself, the other hand covering his mouth, coughing blood.
-His palm and corner of his mouth are dripping with blood.
+His palm and the corner of his mouth are dripping with blood.

 "What did I do?
 Nothing!"
 The Devil protests loudly and innocently.
-"Why does something break and everyone always just blame me?"
+"Why does something break and everyone always just blames me?"

-"Let's get you outta here first," Dean ignores him, helping Cas on his foot.
+"Let's get you outta here first," Dean ignores him, helping Cas get on his feet.

 Cas staggers, Dean slings his arm around his shoulder and holds his waist, taking him to his room.
 He seems to get a lot better just as they move away from the Devil.
 And when he settles down on the bed, his coughing has stopped.
 Though his face is still pale.
-And the moment Cas is able to start talking again, the first sentence comes out is: "I'm sorry, Dean --"
+And the moment Cas is able to start talking again, the first sentence coming out is: "I'm sorry, Dean --"

 Dean shushes him gently, using his sleeve to clean up the blood at his lips.
 "Shhh -- save your strength, Cas.
 We'll take care of Lucifer.
 He'll pay for whatever he did to you.
 Why don't you just take some rest first, and we'll talk later?"

 Cas looks like he can't agree more.
-His breath is still labored, his eyelids seem too heavy to keep open.
+His breath is still labored, and his eyelids seem too heavy to keep open.

 Dean regards him studiously, putting a hand on his forehead as if testing his body temperature.
 He can't help telling him, "Remember I said I used to take care of Sammy when he was a sickish child?
 I'd sit by his bed all night just to check if he's still breathing every two minutes 'cause I'd be too worried.
 I couldn't have a full night's sleep until he was bouncing back."

-He looks at the angel's closed eyes, and the dark tired circles around them; old bruises on his face are still not fully recovered.
+He looks at the angel's closed eyes, and the dark, tired circles around them; old bruises on his face are still not fully recovered.
 His fingers ghosting on those trails on his cheeks, Dean whispers, worried to his bones, "Cas, please tell me you'll be fine.
 Everything is going to be okay."

-"It's going to be okay," Cas mumbles sleepily with closed eyes, looks like already half-way falling asleep, but Dean catches it.
+"It's going to be okay," Cas mumbles sleepily with closed eyes, looks like already halfway falling asleep, but Dean catches it.

-Dean sighs a small sigh, hesitating by his bed, and eventually turning off the bedside lamp. *Please be okay.* He stands in the darkness for a minute silently, watching the light from the hallway casting a thin layer of light on Cas's figure.
-The angel looks peaceful from this angle, the dim silver light is almost like halo, for a moment Dean can imagine him not wounded or weak, just an angel lying peacefully on the bed.
+Dean sighs a small sigh, hesitates by his bed, and eventually turns off the bedside lamp. *Please be okay.* He stands in the darkness for a minute, silently, watching the light from the hallway cast a thin layer of light on Cas's figure.
+The angel looks peaceful from this angle, the dim silver light is almost like a halo, for a moment Dean can imagine him not wounded or weak, just an angel lying peacefully on the bed.
 Dean lets his breath out slowly and quietly, and closes his door.

 He goes back to the dungeon right away.
 Sam's already there, with Nick's body left outside the dungeon door, barely out of Devil's view.